-- Any improvements to the programme or its implementation which are recommended or which have been put in place during the year, including improvements made to eliminate identified weaknesses (with assessed timings when these actions are not yet complete).
+- Any improvements to the programme or its implementation which are recommended or which have been put in place during the year (with assessed timings when these actions are not yet complete).

 - Depending on the structure of the organisation, and on the level of authority delegated by the board to the compliance manager, the compliance manager may or may not need approval of proposed improvements by another manager or by the board.

 - The compliance manager should ensure that improvements to specific aspects do not reduce in any way the overall effectiveness of the anti-corruption programme.